-Objective rey risk(s) Rating Rating Target prev.
+Objective Key Risk(s) Q2 21-22 Rating Q3 21-22 Rating Target Movement from prev.
 Quarter NQ37 - Inability to meet Regulation 18 HSCA (RA) Regulations 2014 regarding Safer Staffing.
-6 6 3 Ĵ Embed the elementaristics readed to be recognized on a High NQ38 - Inability to achieve a future rating of 'good' in the safe domain at CQC inspection.
-12 9 6 Ţ Embed the characteristics needed to be recognised as a High Reliability Organisation NQ48 - Currently the quality of staff supervision is unknown by the Trust which may impact on effective delivery of Trust services 12 9 3 Ţ OPS11 - Failure to address waiting times and meet early intervention targets which may result increased risk of patient harm and impact to the Trust's CQC rating in the 'Safe' domain.
+6 6 3 Fushed the characteristics useded to be used up a Uinh NQ38 - Inability to achieve a future rating of 'good' in the safe domain at CQC inspection.
+12 9 6 1 Embed the characteristics needed to be recognised as a High Reliability Organisation NQ48 - Currently the quality of staff supervision is unknown by the Trust which may impact on effective delivery of Trust services 12 9 3 Ţ. OPS11 - Failure to address waiting times and meet early intervention targets which may result increased risk of patient harm and impact to the Trust's CQC rating in the 'Safe' domain.
 16 16 8 Understanding of our local population's health needs to inform service planning, design and transformation Provide evidence based, innovative models of care that function as part of the integrated care system, developed in collaboration with patients, carers and commissioners that is clearly understood by the teams and improves the safety of patients within the local and wider system No risks identified.
-Our research approach will be maximised through education and teaching initiatives and will support local priorities and influence our service user priorities

 Key Controls Sources of Assurance - Reporting Mechanisms (NQ37) Routine monitoring of staffing establishments and daily staffing levels.
 6-month safer staffing report.
 (NQ37) Validated tool to agree establishments (NQ37) Consideration of nursing apprenticeships and nursing associate roles and greater use of the wider multi-disciplinary team in providing clinical leadership to units Quality Committee Trust Board (NQ38) Trust self-assessment against CQC standards.
-Quality Committee Trust Board (NQ38) Review undertaken of safety across Trust services.
-(NQ38) Development of regular audit arrangements to assess, monitor and improve the quality and safety of Trust service in 'MyAssurance' system.
+(NQ38) Review undertaken of safety across Trust services.
+Quality Committee Trust Board (NQ38) Development of regular audit arrangements to assess, monitor and improve the quality and safety of Trust service in 'MyAssurance' system.
 Quarterly monitoring reports established and implemented audit as part of standing agenda across Trust clinical network and divisional meeting to monitor divisional compliance with required standard.
 Quality Committee QPAS Clinical Networks

-Gaps in Control Actions ( OPS11 ) Process for mitigating risks to individual patients based on length of waits.
+Gaps in Control Actions (OPS11) Process for mitigating risks to individual patients based on length of waits.
 Implementation of method for robust oversight of waiting list and patient risks for all Trust service areas (31/12/2021) ((OPS11) Issues around monitoring arrangements / governance in terms of performance.
 Increase governance arrangements to ensure that there is rigour and governance in place to ensure patients are treated in chronological order and according to level of risk based on use of risk stratification tool (31/12/2021) (NQ38) Outstanding actions from Safe KLOE deep dive.
 Safe KLOE actions to be embedded to address identified gaps in practice (31/03/2022).